 Possibly I underestimate the potential of existing humans.
 Possibly most people do value vonu and can achieve it.
-If so we are more apt to help them become free by becoming free ourselves and showing the way, [rather] than by joining political crusades.
-Political reform/revolution/re-education has been attempted thousands of times in hundreds of situations over hundreds of centuries, but at most changes only faces and slogans.
+If so we are more apt to help them become free by becoming free ourselves and showing the political than bv joining crusades. reform/revolution/re-education has been attempted thousands of times in hundreds of situations over hundreds of centuries, but at most changes only faces and slogans.
 Any sort of political movement becomes a contest at coercion and manipulation.
 Past crusades failed not because of "impure motives," "betrayal," or "defects in philosophy" (why is it invariably defects, not the good elements, which come to predominate?) but because of their very nature.
 Function determines form, means determine ends.
 The very programs of the State most detested by present "reformers" are reforms-gone-to-seeds of past crusaders.